Who are the men that pick for scraps amongst the ruins at the end of history?

 You're still dependent on us.

-Anyway, the point being, this also then came about today.
+The point being, this also then came about today.

-So people on this estate in Birmingham, locals, have had a patriotic outpouring, putting up flags of England and Britain down their street on lampposts and whatever.
+So people on this estate in Birmingham, locals, have had a patriotic outpouring, putting up flags of England and Britain down their street on lamp posts and whatever.

-Again, small-scale, but local and widespread political revolt is what we're watching.
+Again, small scale but local and widespread political revolt is what we're watching.

-The raising of a kind of political consciousness in the English, particularly.
+The raising of a kind of political consciousness in the English particularly.

 Birmingham City Council have confirmed the flags will be removed, saying the unauthorised items are dangerous and could potentially kill motorists and pedestrians.